codebar/manual/_posts/2015-05-05-brandbook.md

 ### Font & typography

-In our logos and logotype we use a free webfont called Monda.
+For our logos and logotype we use a free webfont called Monda.
 You can download Monda from github [here](https://github.com/vernnobile/mondaFont)

 If you need to edit any of our assets, please use this font by downloading it and including it in your font library.